-UNI SAVE (Students Against a Violent Environment) Forum Actors are peer theatre students who present interactive workshops to raise awareness about gender based violence and sexual intimacy.
-Their goal is to challenge audiences to think seriously about the choices they make in their intimate relationships.
+UNI SAVE (Students Advocating for Voices and Equality, formerly Students Against a Violent Environment) Forum Actors) was originally a peer lead theater performance group whereby students presented interactive workshops to raise awareness about gender based violence and sexual intimacy.
+Their goal was to challenge audiences to think seriously about the choices they make in their intimate relationships.
 Established in 2001, SAVE Forum Actors were originally funded as part of a $500,000 U.S. Department of Justice grant awarded to the University of Northern Iowa's Women's Studies program to prevent gender violence on campus.

 SAVE presentations are interactive scenes created for and with the audience.
 The session begins with the actors posing a problem through a scenario that typically escalates to a moment of impending violence.
 Audience members do not simply watch the scene passively as they would a scripted play; instead, they participate as script writers, directors and/or actors.
 They suggest how a plot could alternatively develop, direct the actors on how to behave in order to prevent the violence, or replace actors in the scene in order to change the outcome.
 With these suggestions, the audience and actors then improvise the new scenario.
 In other words, the audience creates the change in the action that they want to see.

 This type of performance is called "Forum Theatre," developed in the 1960s by Brazilian theatre director Augusto Boal.
 Boal believed that theatre could serve as a forum for teaching people the strategies they needed to change their world.
 The goal of forum theatre is to make people more aware of solutions to problems that they may have not considered previously.
 Audience members are encouraged to follow their intuition and trust their life experience when searching for solutions.
 Forum Theatre is not about finding a "perfect" solution; rather, the goal is to create a dialogue among participants that will uncover the personal and societal obstacles that prevent change.